iNavFlight/blackbox-log-viewer/Readme.md

 The best performing web browser tends to be Google Chrome, especially when trying to play your flight video at the same time.

+This tool is currently in the Beta stage, so a number of key features have yet to be implemented:

+- There is no control over the amount of smoothing applied to the graph lines
+- There is no way to single-step between loop iterations with the arrow keys

 ## Native app build via NW.js

 ### Development